durangoretro/web/docs/software/software.md

 # Software

-In this section, you can find software for the Durango.
-You can Find Utility Software, or Games, for use with Durango.
+In this section you can find software for the Durango-X computer.
+You can find Utility Software, or Games, for use with Durango-X.

-From utilities Software like the EhBasic interpreter for program Durango using BASIC language, to games using all the power of the 16 colors of Durango.
+From utilities Software like the EhBASIC interpreter to write programs for Durango-X using the BASIC programming language, to games using all the power of the 16 colours of Durango.

-You can run these programs, using a Durango Home Computer, or using the Durango Emulator ([Perdita](/tools/perdita))
+You can run these programs using a Durango-X Home Computer, or using the Durango Emulator ([Perdita](/tools/perdita))

 ## Durango Software